TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkPolicyGroup.md

 ```

 ### -Id
-ObjectID of the Configuration (Policy) Group.
+ObjectID of the Policy Group.

 ```yaml
 Type: System.String